patshone-manifesto/hee-web-blueprint/pages/blueprint/functional-overview.md

   order: 1
 ---

-- What is this software project/product/system all about?
+- Is it clear what the system actually does?
-- What is it that’s being built?
+- Is it clear which features, functions, use cases, user stories, etc are significant to the architecture and why?
-- How does it fit into the existing environment? (e.g. systems, business processes, etc)
+- Is it clear who the important users are (roles, actors, personas, etc) and how the system caters for their needs?
-- Who is using it? (users, roles, actors, personas, etc)
+- It is clear that the above has been used to shape and define the architecture?